The Benefits of Blue Light Blocking Eyeglasses

 With the increase in screen time, many of us are spending hours staring at our electronic devices every day.
 This can lead to eye strain, headaches, and disrupted sleep patterns.
 The culprit?
 Blue light.

-Blue light is a high-energy wavelength that is emitted by electronic screens, including smartphones, computers, and televisions.
+Blue light is a high-energy wavelength emitted by electronic screens, including smartphones, computers, and televisions.
 While some exposure to blue light is necessary for our overall health and well-being, too much of it can be harmful.

 Thankfully, blue light blocking eyeglasses can help alleviate the negative effects of blue light exposure.
 Here are just a few of the benefits of wearing blue light blocking eyeglasses: